ucsb-cs148-w25/pj12-closettracker/README.md

 ### Functionality

 - Authentication
-    - sign in
-    - sign up
+    - Sign up
+    - Sign in
-    - sign out
+    - Sign out
 - Upload clothing images
-    - upload from camera roll
+    - Upload from camera roll
     - Take a picture from camera
-    - Naming and categorizing clothing, adding tags
+    - Remove background, name and categorize clothing, add tags
 - Wardrobe
-    - select wardrobe item
+    - Select singular or multiple wardrobe items
-    - select multiple wardrobe items
+    - View and edit the details of singular wardrobe items
+    - Increment the wear count of wardrobe items, watch the background color turn more brown with more wears
-    - delete (multiple) wardrobe items
+    - Move (multiple) wardrobe items to laundry or delete them

-### Known Problems
+ - Laundry
+    - View all items in the laundry
+    - Items in laundry cannot be used to create outfits
+    - Move items back to wardrobe, and find that their wear counts have reset to 0
+ - Outfits

-- Not enough color choices when uploading new clothing
+    - Create new outfit by multi-selecting clothing items
-    - remove background of images when uploading
+    - Arrange clothing items, resize them, adjust layers, and add your profile picture
+    - View all outfits previously made and saved
+    - Make outfits public to all users or private for yourself
-- Outfit page not implemented
+ - Home page
-    - outfit suggester
-    - virtual avatar to visualize outfits
-- Clothings are not sorted by time in wardrobe
+    - See other users' outfits and like them
+    - Wash all clothes currently in your laundry
-    - track laundry + laundry page
+ - User page
-    - No way to track clothing usage
+    - Upload profile picture, add bio/description
+    - Sign out